BrysonDeChambeauC

 Bryson DeChambeau is an unmistakable presence among today’s elite golfers.
 He is larger than life in more ways than one.

-As well as being a superb performer with two Major titles and a slew of other professional wins under his belt, DeChambeau is an old-school showman who brings personality and character to the golf course.
+As well as being a superb performer with two major titles and a slew of other professional wins under his belt, DeChambeau brings personality and character to the golf course.

-DeChambeau has been part of the LIV Golf scene since he signed a multi-million-dollar four-year LIV contract in June 2022.
-He has since won two LIV tournaments, and captained Crushers GC to the team championship in 2023.
+DeChambeau has been part of the LIV Golf scene since he signed with the League in June 2022.
+He has since won two LIV Golf individual tournaments, and captained Crushers GC to the team championship in 2023.

 DeChambeau is known as The Scientist by colleagues and fans thanks to his detailed and forensic approach to getting the absolute maximum out of his game

-But the astonishingly high profile the 6ft 1in big hitter enjoys among golf enthusiasts is testament to the skill and artistry with which he engages with a worldwide audience.
+But the astonishingly high profile that the 6-foot-1 big hitter enjoys is a testament to the skill and artistry with which he engages the worldwide audience.

-His LIV Golf colleague Phil Mickelson has described DeChambeau as “the most charismatic, fun player to watch in the game today”, adding: “He’s exciting because he hits it so far, but he’s also exciting because he connects with the fans and has this great energy.”
+LIV Golf colleague Phil Mickelson has described DeChambeau as “the most charismatic, fun player to watch in the game today.”
+Mickelson added: “He’s exciting because he hits it so far, but he’s also exciting because he connects with the fans and has this great energy.”

 Whatever his score, big-hitting Bryson is impossible to ignore.